cytomining/pycytominer/CONTRIBUTING.md

 For python code style, we use [black](https://github.com/psf/black).
 Please use black before committing any code.
 We will not accept code contributions that do not use black.
+If you have set up your development environment using one of the dev container options specified above, the containers will install all required formatting tools, which will run automatically on any modified files before commits (using a tool called [pre-commit](https://pre-commit.com/)).

 ### Documentation style guide

 We use the [numpy documentation style guide](https://numpydoc.readthedocs.io/en/latest/format.html).
+We also use [prettier](https://prettier.io/) for automatic formatting of markdown, json and yaml files.